With the digitalWrite() functionyou can control external pins of the Arduino to control ICs, LEDs or

 whereas the Due is a 32 bit processor running at 84MHz.

-The Arduino system means that you can run the same code on different
+Using the digitalWrite function you can run the same code on different

 processors quite easily because you can select a pin to use e.g. put an